GREEN SPACE PROJECT

 recruit and engage a wide range of volunteers with the project

 The 17th century doocot is of national heritage importance and local importance to the community.
-It is presently in a dilapidated and unsafe state that necessitates it being fenced off for the safety of people entering the site.
-Restoration of the doocot will make it safe for people to access the whole green space.
-The restored doocot itself will be made fully accessible to all who visit the site, free of charge.
-BDCT commissioned an architectural feasibility study and thereafter obtained a specification of works (with drawings) for the doocot restoration from architects Simpson and Brown.
-These have been put out to tender and three competitive quotes obtained.
-This has allowed the project to be costed accurately, and funding applications to proceed.
-Listed Building Consent is currently being submitted.
+It was initially in a dilapidated and unsafe state that necessitated it being fenced off for the safety of people entering the site (see illustrations below).
+Restoration of the doocot has made it safe for people to access the whole green space and the restored doocot itself is fully accessible to all who visit the site, free of charge.

 Together with Fife Coast and Countryside Trust, the location has been identified as an important hub for those wishing to walk adjacent sections of the path, particularly as it is readily accessible via public transport.
-To this end, BDCT will work with FCCT to provide orientation information at this point as well as information boards about the doocot.
-The doocot will be a feature of interest to locals, tourists and walkers alike.
+To this end, BDCT hopes to work with FCCT to provide orientation information at this point as well as information boards about the doocot.
+The doocot is be a feature of interest to locals, tourists and walkers alike.
 The Trust through the work of community volunteers has now cleared the land of scrub and rubbish, planted hundreds of daffodil and snowdrop bulbs, planted the orchard and hedge, fenced off the doocot and made the site tidy and accessible.
-Over 240 volunteer hours have been committed to the site to date in transforming it.

 Click here to see a sketch plan of the site.